PHP - Array count() Function

-The PHP Array count() function is used to return the number of elements present in the given array.
+The PHP count() function returns the number of elements present in the given array, or in an object.

 Syntax